 Implemented yearly since 2015, the programme takes place over six months and consists of two one-week domestic and two one-week international workshops.
 Besides the workshops, the participants undertake practical assignments adapted to their local and organizational needs, including an individual project, with the support of tutors and coaches.
 The coaches are former standout fellows who receive an additional training on “Coaching for Coaches”.

-Since its inception, the Government and the People of Japan generously funded the UNITAR Iraq Youth Entrepreneurship and Leadership Training Programme to drive social, environmental, and economic progress and contribute to the Sustainable Development Goals (SDGs) in Iraq and across the region.
+Since its inception, the Government and the People of Japan generously funded the UNITAR South Sudan Youth Entrepreneurship and Leadership Training Programme to drive social, environmental, and economic progress and contribute to the Sustainable Development Goals (SDGs) in South Sudan and across the region.
 UNITAR is genuinely grateful for the partnership to enhance the capacity of youth and drive the change for the good of the people and society as a whole.

 By the end of the fifth cycle, 116 participants (including 53 female participants, or 46 per cent) have taken part in the programme.
 On average, 83 per cent of the respondents from previous evaluation exercises agreed that the information provided during the fellowship programme was new to them, yet 92 per cent agreed it was relevant to their jobs, and 97 per cent indicated that they planned to use the new knowledge and skills.

 To better understand the different ways participants have applied the knowledge and skills from the training, this Impact Story collects feedback from 44 participants from the 2015-2019 cycles and takes a close look at the post-training experiences of two fellows.
 The Impact Story is based on the results from a survey administered in March 2021 (with a 38 per cent response rate and two in-depth interviews.

 Professional profile and application of knowledge and skills of survey respondents